Save Money Shipping Freight

 The other method entailed getting a quote from FreightCenter’s TMS (Transportation Management System)—the same method anyone can use online to get a free freight shipping quote—using the exact same shipping details.

 The quote above was for shipping from one business to another, loading dock to loading dock.
 No, that’s not a typo.
 In this case, going directly to the carrier could cost you more than $1,000.00.

 How is it possible that a 3PL like FreightCenter can save you 65% shipping your freight?
 The answer is two-fold:

-- Many businesses reward frequent customers.
+Many businesses reward frequent customers.
 For freight carriers, 3PLs are very frequent customers.
-Not only do we ship hundreds of times a day, but we also make it easy for the carriers by making sure the orders are correct and all possible issues are dealt with on our end before we book.
+We ship hundreds of times a day and make it easy for the carriers by ensuring the orders are correct, and all possible issues are dealt with on our end before we book.

-- Shipping freight is a fairly difficult form of business.
+Shipping freight is a fairly difficult form of business.
 Carriers like for their job to be as simple as possible.
 If you make their jobs simpler, they will charge a lot less.
-That’s why 3PLs enjoy great savings and businesses that ship infrequently does not.
+That’s why 3PLs enjoy great savings and businesses that ship infrequently do not.

 Before you book a shipment directly through a carrier, take a few minutes and get an instant online quote from FreightCenter.
-You’ll save yourself a lot of time, aggravation, and money when shipping freight.
+When shipping freight, you’ll save yourself a lot of time, aggravation, and money.

 Alarm #2 – Poor Accessibility for the Carrier on One End of the Haul (or Both)

 You may have noticed that shipping loading dock to loading dock was specified in the above example.
 This is the easiest (and therefore preferred) way for the carrier to ship.
 It’s in and out in a snap on both ends.
 Any other type of access is a pain in the truck.